maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 Each dimension of an array has a lower bound of zero and an upper bound set to the supplied *nexp*.
 That means there are more entries in the array than would appear at first glance.
 For instance, `DIM A(10)` creates an array with 11 entries, while `DIM M(6,3)` creates one with 28 entries.

 In those dialects descending from HP, string arrays are actually arrays of single characters.
 In Atari BASIC, for instance, `DIM A$(100)` is not making an array of 101 strings but a single string with up to 100 characters.
+In most such dialects, there is no way to make an array of strings, which can make some programs difficult to construct.

 #### Examples: